sapegin/washingcode-book/manuscript/book.md

 ### Sometimes loops aren’t so bad

 Array methods aren’t always better than loops.
-For example, a `.reduce()` method often makes code less readable than a regular loop.
+For example, the `.reduce()` method often makes code less readable than a regular loop.

 Let’s look at this code: